Amandine0610/Canvaswork/README.md

-# Project Management Web Application
+# Project Pilot Web Application

 This project pilot web app allows users to organize and track their projects and tasks efficiently.It provides a simple and user-friendly interface for adding tasks, viewing the task list, and Delete task entry when the user is done or when the user doesn't no longer want it on the list.